gem-pasteur/Macsyfinder_models/Data/Conjugation/README.md

                 --profile-suffix .HMM \
                 --sequence-db my_protein_file \

+# How to delimit ICEs ?

+In the file `Tutorial_ICE.ipynb`, one can find how to detect conjugative systems in different chromosomes (or ICEs), and how to delimit them using comparative genomics.

 # Download

 To download only this module: [click here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/gem-pasteur/Macsyfinder_models/tree/master/Data/Conjugation)

 # References

-- Abby, Sophie S. and Néron, Bertrand and Ménager, Hervé and Touchon, Marie and Rocha, Eduardo P. C. (2014).
+- Abby Sophie S., Néron Bertrand, Ménager Hervé, Touchon Marie, Rocha Eduardo P. C. (2014).
 MacSyFinder: A Program to Mine Genomes for Molecular Systems with an Application to CRISPR-Cas Systems.
 In PLoS ONE, 9 (10), pp. e110726. [doi:10.1371/journal.pone.0110726](http://dx.doi.org/10.1371/journal.pone.0110726)

-- Abby, Sophie S. and Cury, Jean and Guglielmini, Julien and Néron, Bertrand and Touchon, Marie and Rocha, Eduardo P. C. (2016).
+- Abby Sophie S., Cury Jean, Guglielmini Julien, Néron Bertrand, Touchon Marie, Rocha Eduardo P. C. (2016).
 Identification of protein secretion systems in bacterial genomes.
 In Scientific Reports, 6, pp. 23080. [doi:10.1038/srep23080](http://dx.doi.org/10.1038/srep23080)

+If you use the tutorial:

+- Jean Cury, Marie Touchon, Eduardo P. C. Rocha, Integrative And Conjugative Elements And Their Hosts: Composition, Distribution, And Organization bioRxiv 135814; doi: https://doi.org/10.1101/135814 (submitted to NAR)